orizon-rp/extend-rpc/README.md

 ---

 ## 📦 Installation
-Clone or download this repository and add its content directly into your **s&box** project (for example in a `Libraries/AsyncRpc` folder).
+Clone or download this repository and add its content directly into your **s&box** project at `Libraries/extend.extend_rpc` folder.

 ---